Complete Golf Store Business Logo

 Ceiling Height

 A ceiling with a height of 9 feet provides sufficient clearance space for an average-sized golfer.
-Although, the ceiling height could be lesser depending upon your size and swing.
+Although, the ceiling height could be lesser depending on your size and swing.

 Here is another great video (5 minutes 53 seconds) from James Laidlaw's channel explaining additional considerations while measuring your DIY golf simulator room: